marcosbenicio/taxi-trip-regression/README.md

 requests.post(url_local, json = trip).json()
 ```

-## Web Service
+## Docker and Web Service

+The docker image for the model was deployed to the [Render cloud service](https://render.com/), to interact with it via HTTP requests.

-The model was deployed to the cloud using Render, to interact with it via HTTP requests.
-Go to the jupyter notebook [`taxi-trip-duration.ipynb`](https://github.com/marcosbenicio/taxi-trip-regression/blob/main/notebooks/taxi-trip-duration.ipynb), run the following code at the section 9. to test the service in the cloud:
+The Docker image for the model has been deployed to the [Render cloud service](https://render.com/) for interaction via HTTP requests.
+Navigate to the Jupyter notebook [`taxi-trip-duration.ipynb`](https://github.com/marcosbenicio/taxi-trip-regression/blob/main/notebooks/taxi-trip-duration.ipynb), and run the following code in Section 9 to test the cloud service:

 ```python
 # Render Clound URL